danswart/ryb-book/112-aspirations-missions.Rmd

 <span style="color: maroon;">***BUY LOW &#x2192; SELL HIGH &#x2192; MAKE A BILLION DOLLARS***</span>

+How many times a week to we hear that exhortation in one form or another?!

 ## From Personal Aspiration to Marketplace Aspiration

 To be useful in business personal aspirations must be transformed into marketplace aspirations.
-Here are examples using words to describe the transformation...
+Here are some examples illustrating the transformation by using words...

 <span style="color: maroon;">Example:  ***"I want to be famous for my great design...to do that my company must...design and produce super high quality, stylish and distinctive apparel...to do that my company must...become one of the top fashion houses."***</span>